ulahello/sw/README.md

 `sw` is a simple terminal stopwatch which runs as a shell.

-you interact with it by typing single-character commands, and responding to any prompts which follow.
+you interact with it by typing commands, and responding to prompts.

-reads are blocking, so there's no fancy live display of the current elapsed time, but that also means that when it's idling, it does literally nothing.

 ## usage